GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 *   Create the first admin user
 *   Optionally, configure the Jenkins URL; you can also change the URL later

+# Deploying Jenkins agents using Kubernetes

+For information about using Jenkins with Kubernetes, refer to [Integrate Jenkins and Kubernetes](docs/CONFIGURE_K8S_PLUGIN_IN_JENKINS.md)

 # App metrics

 ## Prometheus metrics